CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

         ![](./images/29042025(39).png)

         The Power BI report shows that customers who use more than two of the bank products have a higher churn rate although few customers had more than two products.
 The bank should collect more data, but also investigate other features correlated with more products (see the plot in the bottom left panel).
 Bank customers in Germany have a higher churn rate than in France and Spain (see the plot in the bottom right panel), which suggests that an investigation into what has encouraged customers to leave could be beneficial.
 There are more middle aged customers (between 25-45) and customers between 45-60 tend to exit more.
-Finally, customers with lower credit scores would most likely leave the bank for other financial institutes.
+Finally, customers with lower credit scores would most likely leave the bank for other financial institutions.
 The bank should look into ways that encourage customers with lower credit scores and account balances to stay with the bank.

         PythonCopy